abhisheksharma-ab/weather_app/README.md

 # weather_app
-An app for weather made using javascript,html and css.
+A weather app made using javascript,html and css.